AF-GRILL/DISPluginForUnreal/README.md

     - Entity Type
 		- This record specifies the kind of entity, the country of design, the domain, the specific identification of the entity, and any extra information necessary for describing the entity.
         - This value should be set on the component and will be used when sending automatic PDU updates.
+        - _**NOTE**_: The checkbox to the left of the Entity Type fields has no functionality in the DIS Send component outside of being able to edit the variable.
+This checkbox is used for Entity Type wildcards and only has functionality when receiving Entity Type info.
     - Entity ID
 		- This record specifies the ID of the associated entity fields.
 When sending, this can be combined with the Site ID and Application ID stored in the DIS Game Manager to form the unique identifier of the entity in the exercise.
         - This value should be set on the component and will be used when sending automatic PDU updates.